BlocProtocol/BLOC-wiki/docs/about/TRAAKX-hardware.md

 # **TRAAKX custom hardware**

-Traakx is a device which is able to record movement and position in multiple axes.
+[TRAAKX](http://traakx.com/traakx/) is a device which is able to record movement and position in multiple axes.
 All this is done using a micro controller which gathers data from the sensors and stores it on a micro SD card in order to communi- cate over wifi and send the data for analysis procedures.

 ![TRAAKX hardware](images/traakx/TRAAKX-HARDWARE-1.png)